fgirault/tkcode/README.md

 ## Usage

-TkCode can be called as a module if available in the PYTHONPATH (or if you're the project checkout directory):
+TkCode can be called as a module if available in the PYTHONPATH (or if you're already in the project checkout directory):

 ```bash
 $ python3 -m tkcode